JuanSlaterT/InitGitHubActions/API_DOCUMENTATION.md

     url_image   VARCHAR(128) NOT NULL,
     team        VARCHAR(24)  NOT NULL,
     role        VARCHAR(32)  NOT NULL,
+    is_admin    BOOLEAN      DEFAULT FALSE,
+    is_enabled  BOOLEAN      DEFAULT TRUE,
     created_at  TIMESTAMPTZ  DEFAULT NOW(),
     updated_at  TIMESTAMPTZ  DEFAULT NOW()
 );